 It’s common – and benign

 A ganglion cyst is a very common bump or mass that usually appears near joints or tendons in the hand or wrist.
-Common locations include the dorsal (back side) surface of the wrist, the palm side of the wrist, the base of the palm side of the finger, and the dorsal surface of the end joint of the finger.
+Common locations include the dorsal (back or top side) surface of the wrist, the palm side of the wrist, the base of the palm side of the finger, and the dorsal surface of the end joint of the finger.

 You can envision what a ganglion cyst looks like by picturing a balloon filled with clear jelly, attached to a hollow stalk that comes from the joint or tendon lining.
 Fluid travels from the joint or tendon sheath into the stalk, and fills the balloon with fluid.